City centre

 The historic centre of Bardejov, Slovakia–a UNESCO World Heritage Site.

 A city centre, also known as an urban core, is the commercial, cultural and often the historical, political, and geographic heart of a city.
-The term "city centre" is primarily used in British English, and closely equivalent terms that exist in other languages, such as "centre-ville" in French, Stadtzentrum in German, or shìzhōngxīn (市中心) in Chinese.
-In the United States, the term "downtown" is generally used, though a few cities, like Philadelphia, use the term "Center City" or "City Center".
+The term city centre is used mainly in British English, and closely equivalent terms that exist in other languages, such as centre-ville in French, Stadtzentrum in German, or shìzhōngxīn (市中心) in Chinese.
+The term downtown is generally used in North America, though a few cities, like Philadelphia, use the term Center City or City Center.